Learning logic programs by explaining their failures: Experiments

-We run the experiments on a 10-core server (at 2.2GHz) with 30 gigabytes of memory (note that \popper{} and \name{} only run on a single CPU).
-When testing individual examples, we use an evaluation timeout of 33 milliseconds.
+We run the experiments on a 10-core server (at 2.2GHz) with 30 gigabytes of memory (note that all the systems only run on a single CPU).
+When testing individual examples, we use an evaluation timeout of 2 milliseconds.